ProgerXP/Notepad2e/README.md

 "Debugger"="\"C:\\Program Files (x86)\\Notepad2e\\Notepad2e.exe\" /z"
 ```
   * If the EXE was put elsewhere, edit the part inside the *second* quotes, and don't forget to double all backslashes - example: `...="\"D:\\Foo\\Bar\\MyN2e.exe\" /z"`
-  * **Attention:** the EXE should not be named `Notepad.exe` (in any char case).
+  * **Attention:** the EXE should not be named `notepad.exe` (in any char case).

 Now whenever Windows needs to launch `Notepad.exe` it will launch the EXE you have specified instead.

 ## INI File Location
 *This describes the algorithm used in *Notepad2* and this fork.
 The process is fully Unicode-safe.*

 All settings are stored in a single INI file.
-If the program cannot find it, then default settings are used and their changes are lost when the process exits.
+If the program cannot find it, then default settings are used and changes to them are lost when the process exits.
 To make settings persistent, either put [bin\Notepad2e.ini](https://github.com/ProgerXP/Notepad2e/blob/master/bin/Notepad2e.ini) near the EXE or create one from scratch by pressing **F7** (Settings > Save Settings Now).

 The following locations are checked for an existing INI file, in order:

 1. `/f SOME.INI` command-line switch (relative to program's dir, with possible `%env%` vars). `/f0` forces no INI file even when explicitly asked for one (e.g. by **F7**).
 2. `PROGRAM.ini`, where `PROGRAM` is the EXE's name without `.exe` extension, is searched in:
-  a.
-Program's directory
+  * Program's directory
-  b. `%APPDATA%`
+  * `%APPDATA%`
-  c. `%PATH%`
+  * `%PATH%`
 3. Same as above but with `Notepad2.ini` (*Notepad 2e* is a drop-in replacement so its INI file works with *Notepad2* and vice-versa).
 4. If an INI was found, it may be further redirected: its `Notepad2.ini` key from `[Notepad2]` section is read and checked:
-  a.
-If this key is non-existing or blank, the previously found INI is used
+  * If this key is non-existing or blank, the previously found INI is used
-  b.
-Else, if the value is an absolute path (`%env%` vars expanded) to an existing file - it's used as the INI
+  * Else, if the value is an absolute path (`%env%` vars expanded) to an existing file - it's used as the INI
-  c.
-Else, if the path is relative (`%env%` vars expanded) - it's searched in the same folders as `PROGRAM.ini` (above) and used, if found
+  * Else, if the path is relative (`%env%` vars expanded) - it's searched in the same folders as `PROGRAM.ini` (above) and used, if found
-  d.
-Else, if the key was not blank and no INI was found - the value is used as the (new, non-existing) INI file path (prepended with program's dir if relative)
+  * Else, if the key was not blank and no INI was found - the value is used as the (new, non-existing) INI file path (prepended with program's dir if relative)

-If the located INI path ("PATH" below) is a directory rather than a file or it ends with `\` then:
+If the located INI path (`PATH` below) is a directory rather than a file or it ends with `\` then:

 1. If `PATH\PROGRAM.ini` exists, it's used as the INI file
 2. Else, if `PATH\Notepad2.ini` exists, it's used as the INI file